openbaton/docs/docs/vnf-package.md

 # VNF Package

-**Note**: This is the initial version of the VNF Package and might change most probably in the next releases to improve and simplify the creation, usability and power.

 This doc describes essential components of a VNF Package, how to create them and how to use them after onboarding.
 Therefore, you can find a practical tutorial at the end with all the steps starting from the creation over onboarding and finally referencing it by an NSD.